jcowey/P3/OJS/help.md

 - Choose Article Text
 - Click on cancel if not uploading immediately
 - Now do the same for PDF
-  - HTML
+  - HTML (choose Article Text)
-  - PDF images embedded
+  - PDF images embedded (choose Article Text)
-  - PDF images appended
+  - PDF images appended (choose Article Text)
   - XML (EpiDoc) download (choose TEI Source Document)

 # How to add the relevant DOI.